papicella/snyk-open-source-workshop/README.md

 ## Step 1 Fork the highly vulnerable Goof Application

+_NOTE: You may have already forked the Goopf application in that case go ahead and skip this step_

 Navigate to the following GitHub repo - https://github.com/snyk/goof

 * Click on the "**Fork**" button